ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/relationships.md

 #### Channels to Relate

-Choose which channels can related content be pulled from.
-When using Miltiple Sites Manager, you can select channels from any site.
+Choose which channels related content can be pulled from.
+When using Multiple Sites Manager, you can select channels from any site.

 #### Include in Selection